Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 7. Conclusion¶

-The Swiss Cantons have to provide an inventory (a register or a map) of potentially rehabilitatable soils, e.g. soils degraded by human activities, to be converted into LCR, if necessary, to maintain quotas.
+The Swiss Cantons have to provide an inventory (a register or a map) of potentially rehabilitable soils, e.g. soils degraded by human activities, to be converted into LCR areas, if necessary, to maintain quotas.
 To achieve this objective, the STDL has developed a framework based on a deep learning approach to automatically detect soils degraded by human activities and classified into two classes, namely "non-agricultural activity" and "land movement".
-The model obtained promising, albeit modest, results, achieving a f1 score of 0.53, with better performance for the ground movements features than for those of non-agricultural activity.
+The model obtained promising, albeit modest, results, achieving a F1 score of 0.53, with better performance for the ground movements features than for those of non-agricultural activity.
 Only increasing the number of features in the ground truth seemed to significantly improve the performance of the model.

 The final product delivered to the cantons consists of vector layers of detections inferred in SWISSIMAGE from 1946 to the present for each canton.
 Overall, the beneficiaries are satisfied with the results, despite the average performance of the model.
 Indeed, the results are very useful for identifying new areas of interest in the images within tens minutes to a few hours by year and by canton.
 We are aware that the results are accompanied by numerous FP detections that need to be carefully examined before use.
 This remains a tedious task and we are working on a review tool to speed up this stage.

-The method developed uses the SWISSIMAGE product, which is updated every year and available for the whole Switzerland.
+The method developed uses the SWISSIMAGE product, which is updated every year for a part of Switzerland and covers the whole country.
 Therefore, the inventory can be updated with new image acquisition and applied to other cantons.

 Code availability¶